Cincinnati Reds announcer caught uttering homophobic slur on hot mic, then leaves live broadcast

 After his final words, Brennaman signed off and Jim Day resumed the live broadcast.

 Major League Baseball was aware of the incident but did not have an immediate comment, according to the Associated Press.
-The Reds did not immediately respond to a request for comment.
+Following the game, the Reds released a statement saying he was suspended effective immediately.

 Reds reliever Amir Garrett tweeted about Brennaman's words shortly after the end of the second game: “To the LGBTQ community just know I am with you, and whoever is against you, is against me,” he wrote.
 "I’m sorry for what was said today."